is3012/The-Augmenteers/README.md

 To train the machine learning models, we need to transform the values of categorical columns into numbers.
 There are different ways to encode the data, such as label encoding and one-hot encoding.

 Here, we will use OneHotEncoder from sklearn.preprocessing.
 What it does is to convert each category value into a new column and assign a 1 or 0 (True/False) value to the column.
 This has the benefit of not weighting a value improperly.

+# Decision Tree
+A decision tree is a flowchart-like structure in which each internal node represents a "test" on an attribute